 We feel this happens because of two reasons:

 - The decision is being taken without taking opinion from a patent analyst;

 - If a patent analyst is involved, his research is limited to literature which is publicly available on the Internet.

 The value of a patent can be linked to its importance to a business – it can be the patent owner’s own or someone else’s business.
 Thus, if the patent is relevant to a business, it has a value.
 In order to understand the true value of a patent, you don’t require a subject matter expert.
-However, you need a person who can analyze complete spectra of a technology.
+However, you need a person who can analyze the complete spectra of technology.

 One way to check the importance of a patent to someone else’s business is by figuring out whether it infringes or will infringe on their technology.
 Most of the patent analysts, in general, commence their patent infringement analysis with an online literature search.
-This is a crucial aspect of an infringement analysis, outcomes of which further depends on results of search engines like Google and Bing.
+This is a crucial aspect of infringement analysis, outcomes of which further depends on the results of search engines like Google and Bing.

 To give you an example, we inserted the keyword “market value price comparison” on the search box of Google and Bing.
 Below are the screenshots of what we were served with.

 Search Results on Google –